cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 2. We need to allow our Internet Browser (and possibly, File Manager) to install apps from **unknown sources**.
 By default, such option is disabled.
 To enable it, go to **Settings** and search for 'unknown source', then follow the options to allow your Internet browser of choice (e.g., DuckDuckGo, Chrome) to install apps from unknown sources.
 3. Navigate to the cardforge.org website (see below) to **download the latest Forge apk**.
 First, you need to find the latest Forge version available (e.g., `1.6.53`).
 Then, find the corresponding directory that ends with three additional numbers (`1.6.53.001`) and enter in whichever one is the highest for the last Forge version (`004`).
 Inside such subdirectory, there should be an `apk` file that you can download and then install.
    - [https://releases.cardforge.org/forge/forge-gui-android/](https://releases.cardforge.org/forge/forge-gui-android/)
-4. After downloading, open the `apk` and follow instructions to **install the Forge**.
+4. After downloading, open the `apk` and follow instructions to **install Forge**.
 When done, close the install window.
 5. Search for the Forge app icon in your home screen or app list.
 Then go into its **App info** > Permissions and allow it access to *Files and media* (or *Storage*, depending on which Android version you are running).
 6. Now, open the Forge app and follow instructions to download the assets (main images, sounds, etc.) and when done, it should ask you to restart the application.
 7. (*Optional*.)
 Once the application is up an running, go to its *Settings* and check the option to download missing art on demand, just like we've done with the desktop release, and the go to the *Settings > Files* tab and download the Quests, Achievements, etc., missing images as well.